 Section 6.
 Share of Monthly Assessments.
 The amount of each individual Lot assessment for Members shall be uniform throughout the Properties and shall be an amount equal to a fraction of the total assessment budget, where the numerator is one and the denominator is the total number of Lots in the Properties subject to this Declaration.

 Section 7.
 Effect of Nonpayment Assessment; Remedies of Association.
-Assessments and installments on assessments not paid within ten (10) days after the date when they are due shall bear interest at a rate of up to eighteen percent (18%) per annum, unless a higher rate is allowed by law and approved by the Board, from the due date until paid in full.
+Assessments and installments on assessments not paid within ten (10) business days after the date when they are due shall bear interest at a rate of up to eighteen percent (18%) per annum, unless a higher rate is allowed by law and approved by the Board, from the due date until paid in full.
 The Board may charge a late fee in the amount of up to the greater of $25.00 per delinquent installment or 5% of the amount of the delinquent installment, as determined by the Board, unless a higher amount is permitted by law and approved by the Board.
 There shall be added to the amount of such assessment, and recoverable by the Association, all interest and late fees, as well as the costs of collection of same, including, but not limited to, reasonable attorneys' fees and costs of collection.
 The Association may bring an action at law against the Owner personally obligated to pay the same or may record a claim of lien against the Lot or may foreclose the lien against the Lot, and may foreclose said lien in accordance with applicable law.
 The prevailing party in an action to enforce a claim of lien is entitled to recover reasonable attorney’s fees and costs, including appellate fees, paralegal fees, and costs from the other party.

 No Owner may waive or otherwise escape liability for the assessments provided for herein by non-use of the Common Properties or by abandonment of his Lot.
 In addition to the rights of collection of assessments stated in this Section, the Association may suspend the right of the owner and any tenants or guests to utilize the Common Properties during the period of delinquency.